lisphp/lisphp/README.markdown

  [null]: http://php.net/manual/en/language.types.null.php

-About value types and refernece types
+About value types and reference types
 -------------------------------------

-According to the typing method of PHP, primitive types e.g. boolean, integer, float, string, array behave as value type.
-They are always copied when they passed into arguments or returned from a called function.
-For example, `arr` is empty from beginning to end in the following code.
+In PHP, primitive types such as boolean, integer, float, string, and array behave as value types.
+They are always copied when they are passed as arguments or returned from a called function.
+For example, `arr` is empty from the beginning to the end in the following code.

     (define arr (array))
     (set-at! arr "element")

-Such behavior is not problem for scalar types e.g. boolean, integer, float, string because they are immutable, but can be problem for arrays.
+Such behavior is not a problem for scalar types like boolean, integer, float, and string because they are immutable.
+Yet this can be problematic for native arrays.

-However you know objects behave as reference type in PHP if you are good at PHP, and there are `ArrayObject` class and its subclass `Lisphp_List`.
-They and arrays have the same interface, so you can use these class instead of arrays.
+In PHP, objects behave as reference types, and there exists class `ArrayObject` which has the same interface as PHP's native array. `Lisphp_List` is a subclass of `ArrayObject` and you can use these classes instead of arrays.

     (use <ArrayObject>)
     (define arr (<ArrayObject>))